petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/setting-up-redirects-and-404-tracking/using-pattern-redirects.md

 ### Creating Pattern Redirects: Changing Domains

-If you have two domains: https://www.old-site.com and https://www.new-site.com.
-You can redirect a page from one domain to the other,
+If you have two domains such as https://www.old-site.com and https://www.new-site.com, you can redirect a page from one domain to the other:

 1. Navigate to https://www.old-site.com.